tyler17/voting-delegates/README.md

         - README.md
 ```

 README.md should follow the format of the example folder.

-profile.png / profile.jpg wil be the profile picture of the delegate.
-A profile_url field can be also used on the headers of the README.md file alternatively
+- profile.png / profile.jpg wil be the profile picture of the delegate.
+  - A profile_picture_url field can be also used on the headers of the README.md file alternatively
+- url: External link with information of the delegate
 Profile information will be generated from the header of the document.